323P/SOHO

 323P/SOHO is a periodic comet with an orbital period of 4.15 years discovered in images obtained by the Solar and Heliospheric Observatory (SOHO).
 It is considered to be a sungrazing comet due to its perihelion being very close to the Sun.
 323P/SOHO has the smallest perihelion of all numbered comets.
+It should come to perihelion next around Feb–June of 2029.

 Observational history

 The comet was first noticed by Rainer Kracht in images obtained on 12 March 2004, getting the name C/2004 E2.
 In 2006 it was published that a very faint comet was visible in SOHO images obtained on 12 December 1999.
 R. Kracht identified these two objects as being the same comet that had been observed by SOHO on 30 May 2008, a link subsequently confirmed by Brian G. Marsden.

 In late December 2020, the object was recovered at Subaru showing no cometary features on its way to perihelion.
 However, in postperihelion observations, it developed a long narrow tail mimicking a disintegrated comet.
 The ejecta, composed of at least millimeter-sized dust with a power law size distribution index of 3.2 ± 0.2, was impulsively produced shortly after the perihelion passage, during which ≳0.1%–10% of the nucleus mass was shed due to excessive thermal stress and rotational disruption.
 Two fragments of ~20 m in radius (assuming a geometric albedo of 0.15) were seen in Hubble Space Telescope observations from early March 2021.